 I know that I may piss some people off when I say this, but as far as sound was concerned, I was a bit disappointed.
 Based upon my conversation with my friend who raved about it, and lots of glowing reviews I read on Harmony Central and Musicians’ Friend, I was expecting a lot more with respect to tone – especially since the T5 starts at $1999, and goes up from there.
 I used the same evaluation process on the three amps I played the T5 on: On both amp and guitar, I started out by setting all the tone knobs to the mid settings.
 Guitar volume was set to midline, and since I was in a shop, I had to set the Fenders pretty low (they use logarithmic volume pots), while the Cube 30’s gain could be cranked while leaving the volume at a comfortable level.
 From there, I played the guitar in three different ways: 1) Fingerpicking; 2) strumming (using a straight sweep strum, and a percussive, attacking strum); 3) Then just playing various lead patterns in clean and high-gain modes.

 Played clean with fingerpicking and lead playing, the T5 was very nice on all the amps; great clarity and sustain, though I really had to pump up the bass and turn down the treble on the amps to achieve a rich sound – especially on the Hot Rod Deluxe which, even with brightness off, plays pretty bright.
 Strumming in clean mode was pretty ugly on the Fenders – the guitar sounded like an acoustic plugged into an amp – very flat sounding, and no amount of EQ tweaking or reverb helped.
-Plus, when using a percussive strum pattern (think Michael Hedges), I would get and annoying popping sound.
+Plus, when using a percussive strum pattern (think Michael Hedges), I would get an annoying popping sound.
 Probably has to do with the very touch-sensitive pickups, added to the touch sensitivity of the Fender amps.
 On the Cube 30 though, since I could apply some chorus, the tone cleaned up quite nicely, and helped dissipate the high end.
 If I was to use the T5 clean with a straight tube amp or acoustic amp, I’d run it into a compressor, a chorus, and then run the entire signal thorough a sonic maximizer – and possibly add an EQ pedal to texture the sound better.

 In high-gain mode on the Hot Rod, the T5 actually sounded very nice.
 Even though I had to play at a lower volume, I could crank the drive and get a real nice distortion out of the T5.
 I think this is where the body vibration from the hollow body comes into play.
 It actually sounded a lot like my ES-335 in that mode; very pleasing to the ear, with a big, rich sound.
 With the Roland Cube 30 in the modeling channel, the T5 performed great with the gain at about midway, using the all the non-acoustic amp models.
 In the acoustic model on modeling channel, the T5 actually sounded VERY good, but then again, that’s a modeled sound.